-Florida Official Annabelle Lima-Taub: Rep. Tlaib Could ‘Blow Up Capitol Hill’
+Florida Official Annabelle Lima-Taub: Representative Tlaib Could ‘Blow Up Capitol Hill’

 Lima-Taub, who was born in Israel, deleted the petition comment, the newspaper said.
 But she later posted to Facebook that Tlaib “has been unapologetic and steadfast in her support and allegiance with the BDS movement which espouses the Nazi like narrative of a one state solution.”

-Rep. Tlaib responded to the comments by tying them back to President Trump’s rhetoric
+Rep. Tlaib responded to the comments by tying them back to President Trump’s rhetoric.

 This sort of hateful anti-Muslim rhetoric doesn’t happen in a vacuum – this President embraced it and Republicans have happily gone along with it.https://t.co/3THoHQmRVy